 A: In order to prepare you for your written test and oral exam, FlightGest uses an online ground school that is self-paced.
 We will also work with you individually to assure you become the best pilot you can be!

 Q: What type of training aircraft?

-A: Our training fleet includes state-of-the-art Cessna 172 and Piper aircraft.
-Features include the latest technological advances in avionics and equipment, including GPS with moving map, autopilot and Garmin G1000 and 796 systems which rival, and even exceed, features found in many commercial aircraft.
+A: Our training fleet includes state-of-the-art Cessna 172 and Piper aircraft, as well as a Beech Baron for multi-engine training.
+Features in all aircraft include the latest technological advances in avionics and equipment, including GPS with moving map, autopilot, Garmin G1000 and 796 systems and ADS-B which rival, and even exceed, features found in many commercial aircraft.
 In addition, we have an FAA-approved single and multi-engine simulator which can significantly reduce the cost of initial and recurrent training.
 So at FlightGest, you will learn how to fly technically advanced aircraft from day one.

 Q: Why FlightGest?

 A: There are a number of reasons to select FlightGest for your flight training: